anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.rst

 Put CSV file content from the output of the previous action.
 In the **Headers** field, specify the CSV file headers, then you'll be able to select the headers in the dynamic content window.
-In our example, we're going to use the customer first name, last name and the ID to name the invitations:
+In our example, we're going to use the customer first name, last name and the company name.
+You can find more detailed information about Parse CSV action `here <https://plumsail.com/docs/documents/v1.x/flow/actions/document-processing.html#parse-csv>`_.

 .. image:: ../../../_static/img/flow/how-tos/parse-csv-action.png
    :alt: Parse CSV action